Meet Us at GITEX Africa

 Deepfake injection attacks are a type of cyber-attack whereby individuals use deepfakes to inject fake visuals and audio during live streams with the intention of misleading viewers and systems.
 In addition, such types of attacks have very serious consequences on the level of both the individual and the organization.
 Fraudsters then take advantage of general AI and third-party tools to create an attractive deepfake that looks and sounds like the person.
 It allows for reducing appearance barriers to fraud control, making it easier to access, closer to the user, and with low technical demands.

-The mechanism of a deep injection attack starts by inserting fake videos into the stream to impersonate someone.
+The mechanism of a digital injection attack starts by inserting fake videos into the stream to impersonate someone.
 Such attacks can be made for a variety of reasons and are wrong, including but not limited to,

 Deepfakes of social media platforms are simple, real-time deepfake injection attacks that are created and injected at fast speed during any live events.
 Live streams and video calls are the prime targets of such attacks, which require automation by experts and advanced methods to pull off successfully.
 Due to these kinds of warnings, most recent studies and reports teach developers to avoid injection attacks by improving the safety of video and image verification systems.